 To plan your whitewater adventures, it is good to know the New Mexico rafting season and available dates.
-The average Rio Grande and Rio Chama rafting season is April 1st to October 1st.
+The average Rio Grande and Rio Chama rafting season is Mid March to October.
 Of course, these dates sometimes vary depending on the weather patterns of any given year, but we can usually count on hitting the river during these 6 months.

 The Taos Box is not runnable below certain water levels and it changes every season so that some years we can enjoy it until July 4th, and other years it is done May 15th.
 We usually have a pretty good idea of the how long it will last in March.
 The best thing to do is contact us in March to get an idea about the early conditions for the New Mexico rafting season and more accurate predictions about the Taos Box season and when the peak runoff may happen.